manjotmb20/Rdatasets/doc/Stat2Data/rst/BeeStings.rst

 of 16 muslin-wrapped cotton balls over a beehive.
 Eight of 16 balls had been previously stung; the other eight were fresh.
 The response was the total number of new stingers left behind by the bees.
-The process was repeated for a total of nine tials.
+The process was repeated for a total of nine trials.

+Used in first edition, but not second edition.

 Source
 ~~~~~~

 Free, J.B.
 (1961) "The stinging response of honeybees," Animal Behavior,
-vol. 9, pp 193-196.
+Vol. 9, pp 193-196.